ethereumjs/ethereumjs-monorepo/packages/blockchain/README.md

 ```

 `ethjs` **must** be included in the `DEBUG` environment variables to enable **any** logs.
 Additional log selections can be added with a comma separated list (no spaces).
-Logs with extensions can be enabled with a colon `:`, and `*` can be used to include all extensions.
+Logs with extensions can be enabled with a colon `:`, and `*` can be used to include all extensions (currently do not apply for blockchain debugging, example taken from another library).

 `DEBUG=ethjs,statemanager:cache:*,trie,statemanager:merkle npx vitest test/statemanager.spec.ts`